anandkr123/basic_pycharm/README.md

 # Model training

 The model is trained over google colab, To get an overview of training and predictions, please follow this Google colab [notebook](https://colab.research.google.com/drive/1UP9YlU0v8u2i7nnDH6UMFw_tm8nV7ozP?authuser=2#scrollTo=j8NcITX_6rda)
-The optimizer used is Adam with a learning rate of 3e-4.
+- The optimizer used is Adam with a learning rate of 3e-4.
-For model training, we are tracking the training loss with patience of 5.
+- For model training, we are tracking the training loss with patience of 5.
-Number of epochs = 55, batch_size = 256
+- Number of epochs = 55, batch_size = 256

 Below figure shows the training loss over epoch
 ![Screenshot from 2023-05-16 12-08-11](https://github.com/anandkr123/ocr-digit-recognition/assets/23450113/5b172955-f2fc-4eb8-8ff9-4be8ef58d1e1)

-Due to patience = 5, the training stopped at 43 rd epoch.
+Due to patience = 5, the training stopped at 43rd epoch.
 The loss reached a minimum value of 0 .0015

 # Predcitions